bootdotdev/blog/content/backend/become-backend-developer.md

 ### 3. Learn the basics of the web

 Now that you understand basic coding fundamentals in at least 1 programming language, your goal should be to understand the client/server model.
-You should come out of this step being able to answer questions like:
+You should come out of this step able to answer questions like:

 * What is a web server?
 * What is HTTP?
 * How do webpages communicate with servers?

 Your goal here is to understand *why* we need backend developers at all, and how the internet works at a basic networking level.
-I'd recommend actually doing a couple small, simple front-end projects so that you can understand the role a backend server plays in an application.
+I'd recommend actually doing a couple of small, simple front-end projects so that you can understand the role a backend server plays in an application.

 #### Resources